Tiger-Sharks/Mini-Tetris/README.md

 ## Prerequisites:

 Flutter SDK: Download and install the Flutter SDK from the official website (https://flutter.dev/docs/get-started/install).
-This provides the core tools you need to develop Flutter apps.
+This provides the core tools you need to develop Flutter apps.<br>

-Compatible IDE: Choose an editor or IDE that supports Flutter development.
+Compatible IDE: Choose an editor or IDE that supports Flutter development.<br>

 Popular options include:
 Android Studio (https://developer.android.com/studio)
 Visual Studio Code with the Flutter extension

-# Installation:
+## Installation:

-1. Clone the Repository: Open your terminal or command prompt and navigate to your desired project directory.
+1. **Clone the Repository:** Open your terminal or command prompt and navigate to your desired project directory.
 Then, clone the Mini-Tetris repository using the following command

-## Bash
+##
         git clone https://github.com/Tiger-Sharks/Mini-Tetris.git

-2. Navigate to Project Directory: Use the cd command to enter the downloaded project directory:
+2. **Navigate to Project Directory:** Use the cd command to enter the downloaded project directory:

-## Bash
+##
         cd Mini-Tetris

-3. Install Dependencies: Flutter relies on packages for various functionalities.
+3. **Install Dependencies:** Flutter relies on packages for various functionalities.
 Run the following command to download and install all the required packages for Mini-Tetris:

-## Bash
+##
         flutter pub get

-4. Running the App:

-With everything set up, you're ready to launch Mini-Tetris on your device or emulator!
+4. **Running the App:** With everything set up, you're ready to launch Mini-Tetris on your device or emulator!
 Execute the following command in your terminal:

-## Bash
+##
         flutter run